c-spencer/terrible/README.md

 ## Examples

 A few quick pastes from test code.
-Things such as ensuring all forms are expressions and optimal generation are yet to do.
+Things such as ensuring all forms are expressions and optimal generation are yet to do (this output is for form-by-form evaluation against an environment parameter, hence the return statements).

 ```clojure
 (def inc (fn [x] (+ x 1)))